course-dprep/team-project-team2/README.md

 findings suggest that newer films are rated worse than older films, which the present study tests with the hypothesis:

-H1: There is a negative relationship between release year and rating.
+H: There is a negative relationship between release year and rating.

 By analyzing whether a movie’s release year influences its average user rating, we can better understand trends in audience perception during